Disable Testcontainers in Spring Boot when running in CI / CD Pipeline

 }

-In the last step use the resolver and configuration in our test case:
+In the last step, use the resolver and configuration in your test case:

 @SpringBootTest